carpentriesoffline/offlinedatasci/paper.md

 ### Documentation

-Package documentation is built automatically on each commit to the GitHub repository using Sphinx [@brandl2010sphinx] and Read The Docs (<https://about.readthedocs.com/?ref=readthedocs.org>).
+Documentation for offlinedatasci is built automatically on each commit to the GitHub repository using Sphinx [@brandl2010sphinx] and Read The Docs (<https://about.readthedocs.com/?ref=readthedocs.org>).
-Documentation is available at <https://offlinedatasci.readthedocs.io>.
+The documentation is available at <https://offlinedatasci.readthedocs.io>.

 ## Acknowledgements

-We would like to acknowledge The Carpentries for their support through regular interactions with their core staff, invaluable feedback their team members working in Internet limited environments, and for infrastructure support including communications channels and incorporation into their incubator program.
+We would like to acknowledge The Carpentries for their support through regular interactions with their core staff, invaluable feedback their team members working in internet limited environments, and for infrastructure support including communications channels and incorporation into their incubator program.

 #

 ![figure1](offlinedatasci.png)

 Figure 1.
-Visualization of offlinedatasci works in the context of the larger Carpentries Offline system.
-Offlinedatasci handles downloading and configuring software and lessons.
+Visualization of how offlinedatasci works in the context of the larger Carpentries Offline system.
+The offlinedatasci package handles downloading and configuring software and lessons.
 This can be done on a local teaching server, like a Raspberry Pi, that can then be used to serve materials to learners taking classes or workshops.
 It can also be used